Beaches and state parks near Orlando

 • Best things to do: Siesta Key Beach, Lido Beach, Myakka River State Park, Jungle Gardens, St. Armands Circle

-• A full guide to Sarasota beaches
+• My guide to the top Sarasota attractions

 Sunset at Lido Beach in Sarasota, Florida